Eternal Generation of the Son – Is it Biblical?

 Eternal Generation

-In response, the theory of Eternal Generation explains “begotten” or “generated” in such a way that the Son is co-equal and co-eternal with the Father:
+The theory of Eternal Generation explains “begotten” and “generated” in a way that describes the Son as co-equal and co-eternal with the Father.
+Hodge defined Eternal Generation as follows:

 1. “An eternal, personal act of the Father,